Vakhtang V: Intrigues

 During the 1670s, Shaykh Ali Khan Zanganeh initiated a plot to sow division within the Georgian royal family and provoke instability across South Caucasus.
 He conspired with the Ottoman pasha of Childir, who established contact with Luarsab, son of Vakhtang V, convincing him to claim the throne of Imereti through his marriage to Mariam Sidamoni, niece of Duke Shoshita of Racha, one of the most powerful nobles in western Georgia.
 Luarsab launched a military campaign in 1672, but it failed quickly when Vakhtang refused to support him, wishing to avoid diplomatic conflict between Ottoman and Persia.
 Luarsab made another attempt to seize the Imeretian throne, but upon discovering Shaykh Ali Khan Zanganeh’s conspiracy, he fled Akhaltsikhe in 1674.

 This situation not only created tension between father and son but also led to a serious rift between Luarsab and his elder brother Archil, the former king of Imereti.
 In 1675, Archil abdicated his throne of Kakheti, left his wife in the Kartlian fortress of Surami, and departed for Akhaltsikhe to launch his own invasion of western Georgia.
 However, Sultan Mehmed IV intervened to halt the plot of the governor of Childir, forbidding him from supporting Archil’s claims.
 Vakhtang strongly opposed his son’s actions and sent Catholicos Domentius III to urge him to wait until his father’s death before attempting to seize Imereti, hoping to avoid Persia’s wrath.
 When persuasion failed, Vakhtang reportedly sent rich gifts of gold and silver to the Ottoman government in a futile attempt to secure permission to occupy western Georgia.

 Archil’s ambitions and Vakhtang’s inability to control his sons were viewed negatively by the Persian authorities.
 In 1675, the Bishop of Chqondidi escaped from imprisonment in Sholaveri and regained influence in Mingrelia.
 Following Archil’s abdication, Vakhtang was compelled to appoint Heraclius, his former rival, as king of Kakheti, although part of the Kakhetian nobility remained loyal to him.
-Revaz of Aragvii took advantage of the situation to restore his autonomy and seize the remaining Kakhetian territories belonging to the royal domains of Kakheti.
+Revaz of Aragvi took advantage of the situation to restore his autonomy and seize the remaining Kakhetian territories belonging to the royal domains of Kakheti.

 The conspiracy of Shaykh Ali Khan Zanganeh against the King of Kartli ultimately succeeded, as Persia turned openly against its former ally.
 In 1675, the Shah dispatched his envoy, Mustafa Quli Beg Qajar, to Tbilisi to summon Vakhtang to Isfahan.